jxmot/zipremote/README.md

 # Running The Application

+Before continuing please review the [Preparation](#preparation) section.

+This application only runs when a request is received from the "client".

 ## Requirements

 ### PHP Version

 * **Server**: PHP 7.X or newer.
 * **Client**: PHP 5.6 or newer.

+### Apache

+Apache 2.4 or newer is recommended.

 ### Site